On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: Abstract

 \section{Abstract}

-Partial Least Squares (PLS) refer to a class of dimension-reduction techniques aiming at the identification of two sets of components with maximal covariance, in order to model the relationship between two sets of observed variables $x\in\mathbb{R}^p$ and $y\in\mathbb{R}^q$, with $p\geq 1, q\geq 1$. \cite{elBouhaddani17} have recently proposed a probabilistic formulation of PLS.
-Under the constraints they consider for the parameters of their model, this latter can be seen as a probabilistic formulation of one version of PLS, namely the PLS-SVD.
-However, we establish that these constraints are too restrictive as they define a very particular subset of distributions for $(x,y)$ under which, roughly speaking, components with maximal covariance (solutions of PLS-SVD), are also necessarily of respective maximal variances (solutions of the principal components analyses of $x$ and $y$, respectively).
-Then, we propose a simple extension of el Bouhaddani et al.'s model, which corresponds to a more general probabilistic formulation of PLS-SVD, and which is no longer restricted to these particular distributions.
-We present numerical examples to illustrate the limitations of the original model of \cite{elBouhaddani17}. \\
+Partial Least Squares (PLS) refer to a class of dimension-reduction techniques aiming at the identification of two sets of components with maximal covariance, to model the relationship between two sets of observed variables $x\in\mathbb{R}^p$ and $y\in\mathbb{R}^q$, with $p\geq 1, q\geq 1$.
+Probabilistic formulations have recently been proposed for several versions of the PLS.
+Focusing first on the probabilistic formulation of the PLS-SVD proposed by \cite{elBouhaddani17}, we establish that the constraints on their model parameters are too restrictive and define particular distributions for $(x,y)$, under which components with maximal covariance (solutions of PLS-SVD) are also necessarily of respective maximal variances (solutions of principal components analyses of $x$ and $y$, respectively).
+We propose an alternative probabilistic formulation of PLS-SVD, no longer restricted to these particular distributions.
+We then present numerical illustrations of the limitation of the original model of \cite{elBouhaddani17}.
+We also briefly discuss similar limitations in another latent variable model for dimension-reduction.